Adpoint: Our commitment to the General Data Protection Regulation (GDPR)

 The EU General Data Protection Regulation (GDPR) is the most significant piece of European privacy legislation in the last twenty years.
 It replaces the 1995 EU Data Protection Directive, strengthening the rights that EU individuals have over their data, seeking to unify data protection laws across Europe.

-Our customers can count on the fact that Lineup is committed to GDPR compliance across our managed Adpoint services when the GDPR takes effect on May 25, 2018.
-We will make important updates to contractual commitments that directly address GDPR requirements.
-We are also a committed partner in our customers’ GDPR compliance efforts.
+Our customers can count on the fact that Lineup is already ready to support their GDPR compliance requirements across our managed Adpoint services when the GDPR takes effect on May 25, 2018.
 Customers can leverage Lineup services with confidence understanding the robust data protection capabilities built-in to Adpoint.

 Where do we stand?

 At Lineup, we have always worked diligently to help our customers directly address EU data protection requirements.
 These efforts have been critical in our ongoing preparations for the GDPR:

 - Data processing terms: Strong data protection commitments between cloud providers and customers are fundamental to compliance.
 Our data processing terms for Adpoint clearly articulate our privacy commitments to customers.
 We have evolved our terms over the years based on feedback from our customers and regulators our new GDPR ready Adpoint Data Processing Terms are available in our Compliance Portal.

 - Third-party audits and certifications: We offer a number of third-party audits and certifications for Adpoint.
 In 2016, we introduced a new third-party audit SOC1 Type II (ISAE 3402 / SSAE 18 Type II) to cover numerous services within Adpoint cloud.
 Our most recent certificate can be accessed from the Compliance Portal.